WHO'S WHO IN THE CAST

 Producer / Director / Teacher

+Kim is delighted to be back in the Hamptons for season three of Magical Musical Theatre.
+Kim's specialty is her style and philosophy of teaching dance that is accessible and fun for the very young to teen students.
+Starting at the young age of four, Kim has followed a lifelong pursuit of performing arts and theatre.
+After first visiting NYC with her theatre troupe from University of California Irvine, Kim was smitten with the big city and never left (her first thought upon arriving in an NYC taxi cab from JFK: “Wow, this is just like the TV show Taxi!”).
+After two musical Bus and Truck Tours across the Midwest and countless singing and dance classes in NYC, Kim decided it was time to settle down into a teaching career, specifically teaching kids.
+Her first teaching job was in a little dance cabin at a sleep away camp in the Adirondacks, which she now recognizes as the beginning inspiration for Little Barn.
 Kim’s notable teaching jobs include “Darien Dance Center,” “The Dance School” (her own studio), and summer camp/after school programs at “Children’s Aid Society'' in Harlem, where she perfected her strictly musical theatre teaching style and method.
 Kim would like to thank her husband, Kevin, and two boys, Jerome and Lewie, for their continued support, love and inspiration.
 She would also like to thank her other true love and muse: the happy, beautiful children that come alive in class and on stage doing classical musical theatre.
 She hopes that Little Barn will inspire her own kids and the children of the Hamptons to pursue performance, become artists, and find joyful encouragement through the magic of musical theatre.

 Hal also enjoys writing (particularly with his left hand) and enjoys doing stand up comedy.
 Some of his favorite theatre credits include: Frankenstein (Off-Broadway), A Little More Alive, His Girl Friday (Barrington Stage Company), The Sound of Music (National Tour), Chicago, Pride and Prejudice (Hangar Theatre), Fiddler On The Roof (PA Shakespeare Festival), and Grease (La Commedia Dinner Theatre).
 Television credits include “As The World Turns” and “Saturday Night Live.”

 Violet Tzu-Hsuan Wang

 She later approached the cello, which became her inseparable companion.
 She received her BFA in Music from the National Taiwan Normal University with a major in cello and a minor in piano.

 During her freshman year, a musical theatre workshop held in Taipei majorly sparked her curiosity for acting, ultimately leading her to move to the Big Apple to explore the wonder of the theatre.

 After two years of expert training at Circle in the Square Theatre School’s Musical Theatre program, Violet is now professionally performing and teaching in New York City.She also has a great passion for classical drama, including Shakespeare, as well as exploring accents and dialects of speech.
-Some of Violet’s favorite theatre credits include “Twelfth Night: The Musical Adaptation” (Feste, Clocktower Players), Oscar Wilde’s “An Ideal Husband” (Mrs. Cheveley), and “Romeo and Juliet” (Lady Capulet, Titan Theatre Company).
+Violet is currently an Artist-In-Residence at the Titan Theatre Company with credits including “An Iliad” and “Radio Play Series: The Thin Man” as well as being a concert cellist for The Chelsea Symphony.

 The teachers are wonderful role models for my kids.
 My son and daughter always learn so much.
 This is truly their favorite class!